The admissions process is part of the Solihull local authority co-ordinated scheme.

 APPLICATIONS

-Opening date is November 2022.
-Closing date is Friday 2nd December 2022.
-Offers will be made on Friday 27th January 2023.
+Closing date for Nursery 2025 applications is Monday 2nd December 2024.
+Offers made on Friday 24th January 2025.

 You can make a late online application after the closing date.
 This may have an impact on a place being offered.